-- discourage the demand for and the supply of victims of trafficking that (c) fosters the exploitation of those victims, especially women and children. - The programmes or other measures referred to in subsection (1) must- - (a) include appropriate measures aimed at reaching rural communities; - where possible, be provided in a language understood by the persons at (b) whom they are directed; and - be reviewed every second year in order to determine their effectiveness. (c) - Director-General: Justice (3)The and Constitutional Development must take all reasonable steps within available resources to ensure that the programmes or other measures referred to in subsection (1) are implemented throughout the Republic.]
+- (iii) organisations, institutions or law enforcement agencies that may be approached for assistance or information; and - (c) discourage the demand for and the supply of victims of trafficking that fosters the exploitation of those victims, especially women and children. - (2) The programmes or other measures referred to in subsection (1) must- - (a) include appropriate measures aimed at reaching rural communities; - (b) where possible, be provided in a language understood by the persons at whom they are directed; and - (c) be reviewed every second year in order to determine their effectiveness. - (3) The Director-General: Justice and Constitutional Development must take all reasonable steps within available resources to ensure that the programmes or other measures referred to in subsection (1) are implemented throughout the Republic.]

-CHAPTER [3] 2 OFFENCES, [PENALTIES]48 AND EXTRA-TERRITORIAL JURISDICTION
+CHAPTER [3] 2 OFFENCES, PENALTIES51 AND EXTRA-TERRITORIAL JURISDICTION OPTION PROPOSED BY THE NPA